sanghack81/sanghack81.github.io/index.md

 </div>

 <br>
-I am seeking self-motivated undergraduate interns with strong problem-solving abilities and excellent communication skills who can work in a collaborative environment.
+<em>I am seeking self-motivated **undergraduate interns** with strong problem-solving abilities and excellent communication skills who can work in a collaborative environment.
-Please email me if you are interested in solving problems in causal inference.
+Please email me if you are interested in solving problems in causal inference.</em>
 <br>

 <p style="margin-bottom:1.25cm;"></p>